 There are a few key differences between heat transfer and screen printing.
 In heat transfer, an artwork is first printed onto a transfer paper using a sublimation printer.
 Then, that paper is placed onto the garment and heat pressed to transfer the design.
 This method is great for small runs or complex designs.

 On the other hand, screen printing involves creating a stencil of the design and then using that stencil to apply ink to the garment.
 This method is better for larger runs and simpler designs.
 Screen print can be done by hand or with a machine.

-The most common printing options that are available are the heat transfer and screen-printing.
-We will guide you on what is the best process by highlighting different characteristics.
+The most common and popular printing options that are available are heat transfer and screen printing.
+In this article, we will discuss and guide you on what is the difference between them and what is the best printing process.

 When a printing design is done through the screen printing method means that a screen is cut to make a stencil for the design.

 The ink is later on spread over the screen, and this allows the ink to spread only on areas that you want it to be.

 In most cases, you can use one color per screen.
 However, the number of colors that you have determines the number of screens you need to get the final design.

 - Very durable printing method, your prints will last for a long.